markuspluna/OBXwhitepaper/Whitepaper.md

 We use a variety of Stellar's features to ensure that our derivatives and margin accounts are secure.

-- *Turing Signing Servers*:\
+- *Turing Signing Server Protocol*:\
-TSSs are a network of servers where applications can upload smart contracts and the server will assign a secret key to the contract.
+Turing Signing Servers(TSSs) are a network of servers that Stellar applications use for complicated smart contracts.
+Applications upload smart contracts to multiple TSSs and the servers assign a secret key to the contract.
 The application can then send transaction envelopes to the servers and the servers will sign the envelopes as long as they match the contract specifications.
-TSS provides OptionBlox with a method of adding complex business logic to transactions without requiring our organization to have control over the accounts involved in the transactions.
-This further decentralizes our system while maintaining high efficiency.\
+The TSS protocol provides OptionBlox with a method of adding complex business logic to transactions without requiring our organization to have control over the accounts involved in the transactions.
+This further decentralizes our system without requiring us to sacrifice efficiency.\
 [More Info](https://github.com/tyvdh/turing-signing-server)

 - *Locking Accounts*:\